Vanbrugh House

 King Charles I

-This Royal Ruler resided at the University during the English Civil War.
+This Royal Ruler resided at the University of Oxford during the English Civil War.
 He transformed the Christ Church College Deanery into a palace and held counter-Parliament sessions in its Great Hall.
 However, after several years of fighting in the war, Charles was defeated, convicted of treason and executed in London.

-Despite his death being in the capital, Charles is rumoured to haunt the city he held so close to his heart.
+Despite his death in the capital, Charles is rumoured to haunt the city he held so close to his heart.
 His most noted sightings are in the Bodleian Libraries, where, in life, he was banned from borrowing books.
 As an act of rebellion, he is now said to spend his nights rushing around the upper reading room, tearing books from the shelves.
-Giving ‘judging a book by its cover’ a whole new meaning, he reads one line and then replaces the book back on the shelf – over and over and over again.
+Giving ‘judging a book by its cover’ a whole new meaning, he reads one line and then returns the book back to the shelf – over and over and over again.
 It’s dizzying work!

 University of Oxford Library